Insomnia and Sleep Disorders

 Life can often be marked by stress and anxiety.
-This is a normal response to the fast-paced, stressful world that we live in.
-Insomnia is incredibly common, and can occur as a result of bringing life’s worries and stressors to bed with you.
+This can be a normal response to the fast-paced, stressful world that we live in.
+It is common to occasionally have trouble falling asleep, and it can occur as a result of bringing life’s worries and stressors to bed with you.
 Unfortunately, when insomnia and other sleep disorders cause tiredness, irritability, worrying about sleep and difficulty concentrating on daily activities, it is advisable to seek treatment.

 How common are sleep disorders like insomnia?

 According to the American Academy of Sleep Medicine, around 30% of adults experience symptoms of insomnia.